trganda/obsidian-attachment-management/README.md

 ## FAQ

-Q: What if I add '/' to Exclude Paths?
+Q1: What if I add '/' to Exclude Paths?

-A: It will exclude the whole vault folder.
+A1: It will exclude the whole vault folder.

-Q: Is this plugin support auto rename pdf file?
+Q2: Is this plugin support auto rename pdf file?

-A: By default, this plugin will only rename the image file.
+A2: By default, this plugin will only rename the image file.
 For other file types, you can use the extension override setting.

+Q3: The link of the attachment in markdown file is not updated after I directly rename the attachment file, why?

+A3: Make sure you have enabled the "Automatically Rename Attachment" option in the plugin setting, and **"Files and links -> Automatically update internal links"** in Obsidian setting.